Neutron stars with Bogoliubov quark-meson coupling model: Hadronic matter

-For $\delta=0$, we find that the EoS is too soft.
-However, a mass of 1.92 solar masses and a radius of about 11 km are reached in the present model with $K=315$ MeV.
+For $\delta=0$, we find that the EoS does not describe stars with masses above 1.92 solar masses.
 For $\delta\geq0.2$, the EoS and the curve mass vs. radius are almost insensitive to the value of $\delta$.
 The onset of hyperons occurs at a density above $\sim 0.6$ fm$^{-3}$ and the hyperon fraction is too small.
-Let us point out that we obtain reasonable values for the hyperon-potentials in symmetric nuclear matter for $\delta\sim 0.25$.
+Let us point out that we obtain reasonable values for the hyperon-potentials in symmetric nuclear matter for $\delta\sim 0.25$, see Table \ref{table}.
 With this value of $\delta$ no hyperons will appear inside neutron stars.
 A similar conclusion was obtained by \cite{pederiva2015} within a microscopic approach that includes three body contributions of the form $NNY$.
 Under these results, two solar mass stars will not contain hyperons because they will set in at densities of the order of the neturon star central density or above.
+At this point let us add a comment on the hyperon content within other QMC models.
+In refs. \cite{qmcPanda1,panda12} hyperons have been included in the QMC model \cite{guichon1}.
+Taking different choices for the meson-hyperon couplings, the onset of hyperons occurs below 3 $\rho_0$.
+Due to the softening the EoS with the hyperon onset the maximum star mass decreases from $\approx 2.2 M_\odot$ to $\approx 1.8 M_\odot$, see Fig. \ref{mr}b) where the nucleonic M/R curve is plotted for the nucleonic EoS (thick dotted line) and the hyperonic EoS (thick full line).
+Including a non-linear $\omega\rho$ term that allows to soften the density dependence of the symmetry energy pushes the hyperon onset to densities above 3 $\rho_0$ and increases the maximum star mass to $\approx 1.9 M_\odot$.
+Considering the improved QMC model \cite{guichon2}, Stone {\it et al.} have also included hyperons \cite{stone07,stone18}.
+This version of the model, which takes into account the color hyperfine interaction and the scalar polarisability of the baryons and, besides considers the Hartree–Fock approximation, predicts that hyperons set in close to 4 $\rho_0$ and maximum star masses lie in the interval $\approx 1.9-2 M_\odot$.
+Even though in smaller amount hyperons do set in inside neutron stars.
+Within the MQMC model \cite{barik3} the EoS is quite sensitive to the quark mass and only taking a quark mass above 200 MeV, is it possible to describe neutron stars with masses above $1.9$ $M_\odot$ containing small amounts of hyperons in their core.